-This Environmental Assessment (EA) and Finding of No Significant Impact Report (FONSI) demonstrates that incorporating existing dunes, repairing damaged dunes that were damaged by major storm and meteorological events (i.e., Nor'easter events) and constructing dunes all within the Tybee Island Shoreline Project are consistent with the project purposes and meet the requirements of the Hurricanes Harvey, Irma and Maria Supplemental (HIM Sup) authorization for construction.
+This Environmental Assessment (EA) and Finding of No Significant Impact Report (FONSI) demonstrates that incorporating that renourishing the berm are consistent with the project purposes and meet the requirements of the Hurricanes Harvey, Irma and Maria Supplemental (HIM Sup) authorization for construction.
 Tybee Island Shoreline Protection Project (TISPP) is a Federally-designed and constructed Coastal Storm Risk Management project to reduce risk from waves, erosion, and inundation within the Tybee Island Shoreline Protection Project area.
 The recommended plan presented in the Feasibility Report was selected as the plan that "maximized National Economic Development (NED) benefits" and has no explicit or implied "level of protection" associated with it.

 The Real Estate Appendix is intended to support the detailed Environmental Assessment and Finding of No Significant Impact Report for the project.
 The author of this report is familiar with the Project area.
 The City of Tybee Island is the non-Federal sponsor for the project.
-Date of this report is March 2019.
+Date of the draft report was March 2019 and the date of the current report is July 2019.